What is Vardenafil 20mg?

 20mg is the highest available dose of Levitra, which is used to treat erectile dysfunction.
 Levitra contains an active ingredient called vardenafil which is a PDE5 inhibitor and works by increasing the amount of blood directed into the penis.

-When treating patients for erectile dysfunction, GPs will look to prescribe the lowest dose of the drug.
 All medications have the potential to cause side effects and the likelihood of these is typically increased the stronger the dose is.
 Therefore, Levitra 20mg is not the recommended starting dose and is usually only prescribed under certain circumstances.

 When would 20mg be prescribed?